 - Personal hygiene care, such as bathing/showering or bed baths, oral and hair care, incontinence care, and much more

 If someone you love is receiving hospice or palliative care, contact Hearts at Home In-Home Care at 913-440-4209 for a free in-home consultation.
-We’re here to answer questions any time, and to share more about how our home and elder care in Overland Park can enrich quality of life for both the person in need of care, and for you, too.
+We’re here to answer questions any time, and to share more about how our in home support services in Kansas City or the surrounding areas can enrich quality of life for both the person in need of care, and for you, too.
 For a full list of all of the communities where we provide care, please visit our Service Area page.